Transaction attribute overview (AC)

 Example of using transaction attributes

-These transaction attributes can be included in a column, used as sort criteria, or used as selection criteria on a Transaction Writer report.
-For example, she can create a Transaction Writer report that includes the invoice distribution transactions including the vendor number and batch number, sorts the transactions by batch number within invoice number, and produces totals by vendor number.
+These transaction attributes are included in a column, used as sort criteria, or used as selection criteria on a Transaction Writer report.
+For example, they can create a Transaction Writer report that includes the invoice distribution transactions including the vendor number and batch number, sorts the transactions by batch number within invoice number, and produces totals by vendor number.